manonja/hugo-cms-test/site/content/_index.md

 ---
-title: "Manon the Backpacker "
+title: "Manon the Adventurer "
-subtitle: "A journey toward "
+subtitle: "The Path of Surrender  "
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Welcome, fellow adventurer
-  text: Kaldi is the coffee store for everyone who believes that great coffee
+  text: "Let's keep on moving, start new things, seek our truth, and live an
-    shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    adventurous life!
+It’s too easy nowadays to stagnate.
+It is too simple to be brain-washed and remain in our comfortable life.
+Let's get out of our convenience and shake the world!
+We all have a flame asking to be stimulated, played with and, why not, challenged?
+I believe story telling is a powerful way to bring back sparkles, creativity and the adventurer sleeping within us. "
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their